CodeYourFuture/syllabus/docs/guides/code-style-guide.md

 **Naming variables is more of an art than a science**.
 Often you need some experience reading other people's code before you get really good at it.

 :::tip
-When reading other people's code, think about what their variables names.
+When reading other people's code, think about the variable names.
 If the names are not clear, make sure you understand the code first, then think about what names you would use instead.
 :::